old-willow/vim-vimrc/README.md

 vim-files
 =========

-Collection of my vim related files.
+I intend to collect here all my Vim related files.

-All these files are mostly for my backup but if anyone find something interesting in them they are free!
+They are pretty messy, with time probably I'll make them much organized.

+But if someone finds something usefull I'll be happy.